Spartronics4915/developers_handbook/git_introduction/README.md

 # Git Introduction

 An introduction to Git.
-This should teach s
+This should teach students the fundamentals of working with version control, as well as introduce them to GitHub and our online workflow.

 - [Introducing Git and GitHub](./git_about.md)
 - [Git Fundamentals](./git_fundamentals.md)